sanniassin/react-input-mask/README.md

 }
 ```

-`beforeChange` must return an object with the following fields:
+`beforeMaskedValueChange` must return an object with the following fields:
 1. **value** (string): New value.
 2. **cursorPosition** (number): New cursor position.

-Please note that `beforeChange` executes more often than `onChange`, so it's recommended to make it pure.
+Please note that `beforeMaskedValueChange` executes more often than `onChange`, so it's recommended to make it pure.

 ## Example